z3ugma/mimic-ccda/README.md

 This repository contains an Extract-Transform-Load (ETL) process for mapping the [MIMIC-III database](mimic.physionet.org) to the [FHIR](https://www.hl7.org/fhir).
 This process involves both transforming the structure of the database (i.e. the relational schema), but also standardizing the many concepts in the MIMIC-III database to a standard vocabulary.

-# "WHERE IS ..."
+# Table of Contents

+- FHIR Resources
+- MIMIC TABLES EQUIVALENCE

+# FHIR Resources

-Below in the README, we provide two sections.
-The first section, _FHIR Resources_, lists the FHIR resources which have been populated from MIMIC-III.
+This section lists the FHIR resources which have been populated from MIMIC-III.
 You can use this section to figure out what data generated each FHIR Resources.
 For example, we can see that the FHIR Resource _patient_ was populated using data from the _patients_ table in MIMIC-III.

-The second section, _MIMIC TABLES EQUIVALENCE_, lists all the tables in MIMIC-III, and shows where the data now exists in the FHIR Resources.
-For example, we can see that the MIMIC-III table _patients_ was used to populate the FHIR Resources _patient_.

-# FHIR Resources

 Currently supported FHIR Resources: